 So can it be fixed?

 Well, yes and no. To fix this problem at its root cause, you’d need to completely redesign the circuit board, to ensure enough physical distance between the input and clipping sections.
-I haven’t looked into either the SD-1w (Waza Craft version) or the new Boss SD-1 model (mentioned earlier), but both have radically redesigned circuit boards, so it stands to reason that Boss would have made sure to not repeat this mistake.
+I haven’t looked into the SD-1w (Waza Craft version), so I don’t know if the redesigned circuit board in it have solved the problem.
+The new Boss SD-1 model (mentioned earlier) does not have any bleeding, however, which is nice.

-That’s not to say that it is a lost cause.
+Anyway, the fact that the bleed issue is built into the circuit itself (in the classic SD-1) does not mean that it is a lost cause.
 There are things that can be done to remedy the situation.
 First off, if you’re playing with an amp that’s already distorting – for instance if you’re using the SD-1 into a Marshall, Zakk Wylde-style – you need not bother with this at all.
 Also, if you’re running the pedal with the drive/gain pot set fairly low, you probably won’t have any problems either.

 The best fixes I’ve seen include muting the signal going into the distortion circuit – that of course doesn’t solve the underlying circuit layout issue, but it does eliminate the symptom/problem.
 The DS-1 actually uses this trick – another mute transistor, wired to mute the distortion circuit input at the same time as the one on the distortion circuit output – to cut down on crosstalk.
 So that can be employed here.
 Here’s a link to an explanation, if you want to read more about that: http://dantonewac.blogspot.com/2017/01/boss-sd-1-bypass-bleed-noise-fixmod-and.html